Duramoin/mpv-omdb-metadata-osd-script/README.md

 # get your omdb api for free http://www.omdbapi.com/ (1k api requests per month)

-- open omdb_metadata._osd.lua in a text editor and replace "API_KEY_HERE" with your omdb api.
+- open omdb_metadata_osd.lua in a text editor and replace "API_KEY_HERE" with your omdb api.

 # how to use